abhi19y/test-tomcat/README.md

 ### Prerequisites

-Ansible shpuld be installed, if its not installed then use following command
+Ansible should be installed, if its not installed then use following command

 	sudo apt-get install ansible